 Pure to Pieces Podcast

-I was honored to be interviewed recently by Morgan McGill of Pure to PIeces podcast, and wanted to share it with you all!
-Below is the audio link, an ASL interpretation of the podcast with captions, and the written transcript.
+I was honored to be interviewed recently by Morgan McGill of Pure to Pieces podcast, and wanted to share it with you all!
+Below is the audio link, and the written transcript.
 Enjoy!

 Podcast on Spotify is here: Link